yulrizka/yulrizka.github.com/source/index.markdown

 ---
 <h1>Welcome to dev blog of Ahmy Yulrizka</h1>

-Hi, my name is Ahmy, I've been developing software application for about 12 years now.
-Im interested in many aspect of technologies.
+Hi, my name is Ahmy, I've been developing software application for quite some times now.
+I'm interested in many aspect of technologies.
 Including web development, mobile application, linux etc. To me programming is a form of arts.
-Because you can implement a software with so many different approach.
-Just like an artist who responsible for every line, color and shape; To me a programmer should hold the responsibility of every line, method, and architecture that he choses.
-So this is blog is my canvas. the place where I explore my idea and finding.
+Because you can implement a software with so many ways.
+Just like an artist who responsible for every line, color and shape; as programmer one should held the responsibility on every line, method, and design that he/she choses.
+That's why I'm really happy and enjoy programming with Ruby

-As you can see, the site is still on development (and should always be).
-But I don't wait for perfection to pour my idea into it.
-You are very welcome to enjoy, read or give some comment about it.
-By the way this blog are also open sourced, you can find the source link at the footer section of every page.
+This this is my humble canvas. the place where I pour some idea and experiment.
+You are very welcome to enjoy, read and leave some comments.

 Ok then, Now which post do you want to read ?